Ground-to-Air Radio Systems

-Since 1992 our Air Traffic Control (ATC) radios have provided clear, reliable, ground-to-air communications to meet the dynamic communication requirements of air traffic control centers, commercial airports, and military air stations and range installations.
-With over 10,000 radios delivered, they are the first radios deployed in the National Airspace System (NAS) to support VoIP global standards, and have quickly become the preferred choice of the FAA and DoD to replace legacy radios.
+Since 1992 our Air Traffic Control (ATC) radios have provided clear and reliable, ground-to-air communications to meet the dynamic communication requirements of air traffic control centers, commercial airports and military air stations and range installations.
+With over 20,000 radios delivered, they are the first radios deployed in the National Airspace System (NAS) to support VoIP global standards, and have quickly become the preferred choice of the FAA and DoD to replace legacy radios.

-According to the latest FAA Fielded Reliability Report, the CM-300/350 V2 radios average 695,000 hours Fielded Mean Time Between Failure (FMTBF) across 266 operational terminal sites monitored, making them one of the most reliable ATC radios in the world.
+According to the latest FAA Fielded Reliability Report, the CM-300/350 V2 radios average over 400,000 hours Fielded Mean Time Between Failure (FMTBF) across 266 operational terminal sites monitored, making them one of the most reliable ATC radios in the world.

 General Dynamics to Provide FAA with Emergency Backup Radios

 The Federal Aviation Administration (FAA) has chosen General Dynamics to provide URC-300E® transceivers for their Emergency Transceiver Replacement (ETR) program.
 The radio will provide Very High Frequency (VHF) and Ultra High Frequency (UHF) operation for air traffic control communications in the event of a catastrophic failure.